gridster2/Melvor/Documents/Compendium of Damage Reduction.md

 ### Gloves

 Other gloves are listed as part of Equipment Sets (see below).
-There are only two pairs of gloves that don't belong to a larger equipment set, and also provide damage reduction. [(U) Red D-hide Vambraces](https://wiki.melvoridle.com/index.php?title=%28U%29_Red_D-hide_Vambraces) are superior to both of these with 5% reduction, but require 70 ranged and do not provide the same attack bonuses.
+There are only two pairs of gloves that don't belong to a larger equipment set, and also provide damage reduction. [(U) Black D-hide Vambraces](https://wiki.melvoridle.com/index.php?title=%28U%29_Black_D-hide_Vambraces) are superior to both of these with 5% reduction, but require 70 ranged and do not provide the same attack bonuses.

 |Item|Reduction|Required Level|Combat Style|
 |---|---|---|---|